NeoGeographyToolkit/StereoPipeline/docs/external_algorithms.rst

     If 1, do left-to-right and right-to-left consistency checks.

 MEDIAN=0:
-     Radius of the median filter postprocessing.
+     Radius of the median filter post-processing.

 TSGM=4:
     Regularity level.